carolinestyc/School_District_Analysis/README.md

     - School performance based on the budget per student,
     - School performance based on the school size,
     - School performance based on the type of school.
+However, after these results were shared with the School Board, they believe there may be evidence of academic dishonesty in the 9th Grade at Thomas High School.
+They asked me to re-run the analysis after replacing those scores with NaNs while keeping the rest of the data intact.
+The different results are explored below.
 ## Results

 ## Summary